frank-deng/expression-calculator/README.md

 **Throws**

-* `Calc.SyntaxError` - If the given expression contains error.
+* `SyntaxError` - If the given expression contains error.

 #### `calc(vars)`